West Virginia recently changed its homeschool participation reporting requirement from annually to one time.

 Regulation

-West Virginia requires parents who homeschool their children, ages 6 to 17, to provide a one-time notice to the county superintendent.
+There are several options for homeschooling in West Virginia.
+The state requires parents who homeschool their children, ages 6 to 17, to provide a one-time notice to the county superintendent.
 The state law also requires parents to ensure that the instruction time is equal to that of public schools: 180 instructional days per term.
 Homeschooled students must also receive instruction in the core subjects of reading, language, mathematics, science, and social studies.

 Parents who direct their children’s education at home must have at least a high school diploma or GED and provide a copy to the county superintendent.
 Homeschooled students must do one of the following: take an annual standardized assessment in reading, language arts, math, science, and social studies; take a state assessment; provide a portfolio of work reviewed by a certified teacher; or submit an alternative assessment approved by both parties.